rfabbri/pd-macambira/externals/ddoukhan/cw_binaural~/README.txt

 * The external use try/catch statements.
 On some OS, it may cause PD to crash when exceptions are thrown.
 To solve this issue, go to file=>path=>startup, edit a new entry, and set cw_binaural~ to be the first external to be loaded.
 For more details concerning the try/cath issue, see http://www.mail-archive.com/pd-dev@iem.at/msg06694.html

+* To use precompiled external on ubuntu, you should install libsndfile: sudo apt-get install libsndfile

+* To use precompiled external on mac, you should install universal binaries of libsndfile using mac port: sudo port install libsndfile +universal